 | Usage anomaly detection | Not available in the admin console.
 Compensate via SIEM | Monitoring gap |

 There is no built-in anomaly detection for unusual access times, geographic outliers, or session volume spikes.
 Feed audit logs into your SIEM and build correlation rules for misuse or account compromise.
-Use the same pipeline you rely on for export monitoring (Section 3) and code execution telemetry (Section 5).
+Use the same pipeline you rely on for export monitoring (Section 5), inference hook events (Section 4), and code execution telemetry (Section 7).

 | Setting | Recommendation | Risk Level |